ropenscilabs/statistical-software/README.md

 such a purpose can in effect not differ from direct identification of entry and exit points for the peer review process.
-Such a model can only be deemed useful to the extent that elements beyond those defining these entry and exit points are usefully influence and informed by the peer review process itself.
+Such a model can only be deemed useful to the extent that elements beyond those defining these entry and exit points are usefully influenced and informed by the peer review process itself.

 # 5\.
 Community